 Since static sites don’t have a server-side component that can redirect or rewrite HTTP requests, Render lets you define redirect and rewrite rules for your static sites in the dashboard.

 A Redirect rule instructs the client (usually a browser) to switch URLs and navigate to the destination of the rule.
 Redirect rules are typically used for old paths that you’d like to redirect to new ones.

 In contrast, a Rewrite rule does not change the original URL; it simply serves the content of the rule destination at the original path.
-The browser can not tell that the content was served from a different path, making it possible to display content from any path on your site on any other path.
+The browser can not tell that the content was served from a different path or URL, making it possible to display content from a different path or URL on any other path on your site.
 Rewrite rules are also needed for client-side routing, so frameworks like react-router and Vue Router can handle all requests at

 Redirect and rewrite rules are only matched if no existing content is found at a path.
 This ensures existing content isn’t accidentally overwritten by a rule, and allows wildcard rules to exist without overwriting valid paths.